vipulnaik/diet-exercise-health/profile-information/health-profile.md

   the LP-IR score) about once a year.
 This wiill give a time seies of LP-IR at roughly yearly granularity.

-* TG/HDL-C ratio calculation: Get a lipid panel (either a basic one or a NMR lipoprofile) every 3 to 6 months, getting 2 to 4 readings per year.
+* TG/HDL-C ratio calculation: I plan to get a lipid panel (either a basic one or a NMR lipoprofile) every 3 to 6 months, getting 2 to 4 readings per year.
 This will give a time series of TG/HDL-C with 2 to 4 data points per year.